Sailfish OS: OS development status

 Sailfish OS is promoted by Jolla and supported by the open Sailfish Alliance established in 2011, a group established to unite OEM and ODM manufacturers, chipset providers, operators, application developers and retailers.
 On 16 August 2012, the user interface was reported to be ready for release.
 Jolla's CEO Jussi Hurmola stated in a ZDNet interview, " ...
 Our UI is ready now, we haven't released it yet, we will save it for the product launch and the platform is getting up now so the project looks pretty nice".

-The next day, Jolla's CEO Marc Dillon said on social networking website Twitter that the company had reached the first development target.
+The next day, Jolla's CEO Marc Dillon wrote on Twitter that the company had reached the first development target.
 Sailfish was debuted by the Jolla team, including a worldwide internet stream, as a demo of the OS, and the UI and SDK during the Slush event in Helsinki, Finland, on 21–22 November 2012.
 The alpha stage of Sailfish OS SDK was published at the end of February 2013 and was made available for free download.

 On 16 September 2013, Jolla announced that its OS had been made compatible with Android applications and hardware.
 The first telephone to use it was launched on 27 November 2013 at a pop-up DNA Kauppa shop in Helsinki.
 The first 450 telephones were sold at this event, while the rest of the preordered devices were shipped shortly after.

 In August 2015, version 1.1.9 "Eineheminlampi" was released, which added the main elements of the revamped Sailfish OS 2.0 user interface.

 Sailfish OS 2.0.0 was launched with the Jolla Tablet, and existing devices, both smartphones and tablets, from Jolla's official distribution channels are supported with upgrade to Sailfish OS 2.0.0 and following updates.

 In May 2016 Jolla announced the Sailfish Community Device Program, supporting developers and members of Sailfish OS community.

 Aurora OS

 Jolla staff met with members of the Russian technology community to break ground on the new software and promote Sailfish OS, as part of Jolla's BRICS strategy.
 As a result of those efforts, on 18 May 2015 the Russian minister of communications Nikolai Nikiforov announced plans to replace Apple's iOS and Google's Android platforms with new software based on Sailfish.
 He intends it to cover 50% of Russian needs in this area during next ten years, in comparison to the 95% currently covered with western technology.
 The Russian version is currently being developed under the brand name Mobile OS "Aurora" (мобильная ОС «Аврора»), before 2019 as "Sailfish Mobile OS RUS".
-The Chinese multinational technology company Huawei was in talks with the Russian Ministry of Communications to install Aurora OS on tablets for Russia’s population census by August 2020.
+The Chinese multinational technology company Huawei was in talks with the Russian Ministry of Communications to install Aurora OS on tablets for Russia's population census by August 2020.

-Jolla has cut business ties with Russia in 2021.
+Jolla has cut business ties with Russia in 2022.